-Students who regularly take medication that is given by the appropriate office staff may go to the office during break or lunch by obtaining a pass from his/her next period teacher.
-All prescription and non-prescription medications taken while on campus must be kept in the office and must be administered by the appropriate office staff.
+Students who regularly take medication that is given by the nurse may go to the health room during break or lunch by obtaining a pass from his/her next block teacher and then signing out in the office.
+All prescription and non-prescription medications taken while on campus must be kept in the health room and must be administered by the school nurse.
 Students may not provide any medication for other students.